Steveums in America: a guide

 8. You'll be here for the 4th of July, right?
 Get someone to take you to a big fireworks display.

 YES YES YES and you must go to the Lakewood Neighborhood Independence Day Parade on the 4th of July.
-It goes down one of the nicest, friendliest streets in town, and there's usually an all-afternoon party with pitchers of mimosas and mojitos in one of the homes of the rich Dallas Yippie DemFams that fill that area with joy.7.
-If you want to go to the JFK museum, go to the conspiracy museum instead.
-It's way more interesting.
+It goes down one of the nicest, friendliest streets in town, and there's usually an all-afternoon party with pitchers of mimosas and mojitos in one of the homes of the rich Dallas Yippie DemFams that fill that area with joy.

 And Rebecca's right about the JFK museum, especially since the Andy and Jackie exhibit is gone.
 The guy who runs and archives the conspiracy museum (just a couple blocks walk away) is awesome and will talk to you about anything you want to know.
 But you do have to go to Dealy Plaza and stand on the X and the grassy knoll and look all around at the buildings and the landscape.
 You'll never forget it, I promise.